TPei/telegram_visualizer/README.md

 You might need to run `sudo apt install imagemagick libmagickwand-dev` to get rmagick working

 ## Prerequisites
-Get your telegram history with (this gem)[https://github.com/tvdstaaij/telegram-history-dump]
+Dump your telegram history with (this script)[https://github.com/tvdstaaij/telegram-history-dump] to json

 ## Usage
 `ruby visualize.rb`